IKEA pencil

 IKEA pencils are small pencils provided for free in IKEA stores worldwide.
 They are found in small boxes attached to poles, together with maps, measuring tapes and shopping forms.
 The IKEA pencil has been known for the wide variety of designs.
 Through the years the color changed from blue, to yellow to the natural color of wood.
 Despite the different colors, its dimensions have always been 7×87mm.
 Their common in-store application is for notetaking, with customers making note of selected items from product tags onto their notepads and visiting the self-service furniture warehouse to collect their showroom products in flat pack form, using their notes to locate their products.

-It is said that the IKEA pencil was introduced to rival the Argos pen, which was also given for free at Argos stores in the United Kingdom.
-During this time, the competitor only provided six pens for each catalogue stand while IKEA offered them in large dispensers.
+Overview

 IKEA orders 5.2 million pencils yearly for its Canadian stores alone, and the company does not disapprove of customers that put them to other uses such as craft projects or works of art.
 The Dutch artist Judith Delleman constructed a chair out of hundreds of them.
 When an IKEA store first opened in South Korea, two years' worth of free pencils were consumed in the span of two months.

 Being disposable, the pencils are also used by surgeons to mark osteotomy cuts in craniofacial and maxillofacial surgery.
 Another application of pencils is to draw electronic circuits, and IKEA pencils have been used in the fabrication of free chlorine sensors for drinking water.

+In 2014, Ikea released an advertisement on their various Social Media profiles about their free pencils, with the label "Absolutely familiar.
+Entirely free", in an attempt to mock a new Apple product.